How do I get an item on the agenda for a City Commission meeting?

 Storm water pollution problems can be reduced or prevented through responsible and efficient practices of citizens, property owners, businesses, and even governmental agencies, such as the city and county.

 NPDES stands for National Pollutant Discharge Elimination System, which is the compliance system for the EPA’s Clean Water Act.
 NPDES is divided into two phases.
 Phase I regulates cities of 100,000 or more.
 Phase II covers cities of less than 100,000 like Garden City.
 NPDES requires that storm water discharging to waters of the United States (in our case the Arkansas River) meet minimum federal water quality requirements.
-More information about the NPDES can be found at the Environmental Protection Agency.
+More information about the NPDES can be found at the Kansas Department of Health and Environment.

 Why doesn’t the city build a storm water treatment facility?